-5.0 The Nigerian Mobile Payments System
+5.0 The Nigerian Mobile Money System

-Mobile Payments System in Nigeria refers to the various components required to deliver mobile payments to the banking and non-banking community.
+Mobile money system in Nigeria refers to the various components required to deliver mobile money to the banking and non-banking community.
 The providers of these services and solutions shall be required to operate within the defined regulatory framework specified in this document and any other regulation/guideline issued by the CBN.

-The CBN is responsible for defining and monitoring the mobile payments systems in Nigeria.
+The CBN is responsible for defining and monitoring the mobile money systems in Nigeria.

-6.0 Mobile Payments Scenarios
+6.0 Mobile Money Scenarios

-The following scenarios are the methods through which mobile payments can be carried out in Nigeria:
+The following scenarios are the methods through which mobile money can be carried out in Nigeria: